Client Research Before Discovery Calls: How Automated Web Intelligence Stops You From Walking In Blind

 Let me paint the difference.

-Without web intelligence: You know the company name, the prospect's title, and their industry.
-You ask broad questions.
+Without web intelligence: Your associate knows the company name, the prospect's title, and the industry.
+They ask broad questions.
 "Tell me about your current processes."
 "What's your biggest challenge right now?"
-The prospect spends the first 20 minutes educating you on things you could have known before the call started.
+The prospect spends the first 20 minutes educating your associate on things any senior consultant in the firm could have flagged before the call started.

-With web intelligence: You walk in knowing their tech stack, recent press coverage, job postings that reveal where they're investing, competitor landscape, and any public-facing strategic initiatives.
-Your first question is specific: "I noticed you posted three data engineering roles in the last quarter.
+With web intelligence: Your associate walks in already briefed on tech stack, recent press coverage, job postings revealing where the prospect is investing, competitor landscape, and public-facing strategic initiatives.
+The first question is specific: "I noticed you posted three data engineering roles in the last quarter.
 Is that tied to the platform migration you announced in November?"

 The Structural Problem: Research Happens Too Late